mesosphere/d2iq-engineering-blog/content/posts/a-tale-of-two-image-tools-skopeo-and-crane/index.md

 title: "A Tale of Two Container Image Tools: Skopeo and Crane"
 date: 2023-01-12T12:15:21Z
 featured: false
-tags: ["oci", "mages", "tools"]
+tags: ["oci", "images", "tools"]
 excerpt: |
   Working with container images is pretty much a fact of life in modern day infrastructure, especially with Kubernetes.
 Make your life easier by using tools such as skopeo and crane.
 feature_image: feature.png
 ---

-All software that you deploy on [Kubernetes](https://k8s.io/) requires packaging as container images.
-There are many tools to build container images (e.g. [Docker](https://www.docker.com/), [buildah](https://buildah.io/), etc).
-Once the images are built, they are pushed to an image registry, and referenced in [pod](https://kubernetes.io/docs/concepts/workloads/pods/) descriptors (generally inside higher level abstractions such as [`Deployments`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [`Daemonsets`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), [`StatefulSets`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), etc) which describe how to launch the software you want to run.
+All software that you deploy on [Kubernetes][kubernetes] requires packaging as container images.
+There are many tools to build container images (e.g. [Docker][docker], [buildah][buildah], etc).
+Once the images are built, they are pushed to an image registry, and referenced in [pod](https://kubernetes.io/docs/concepts/workloads/pods/) descriptors (generally inside higher level abstractions such as [`Deployments`][kubernetes deployments], [`Daemonsets`][daemonsets], [`StatefulSets`][statefulsets], etc) which describe how to launch the software you want to run.
 The kubelet launches your pods and containers via the container runtime interface (CRI), which pulls the container images from the relevant registry, configures the pods and containers as requested, and starts them running.

 ## What is a container image?

 A container image is a self-contained, executable bundle that contains everything required to run a piece of software in a well-defined runtime environment.
 The bundle contains one or more tar archives, plus a JSON manifest file that describes the software contained in the bundle and how to run it (e.g. what command to run to start the software).

-Let's jump straight in using one of the tools we're going to talk about, [`crane`](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md), and see what an image looks like by inspecting the manifest directly from a registry:
+Let's jump straight in using one of the tools we're going to talk about, [`crane`][crane], and see what an image looks like by inspecting the manifest directly from a registry:

 ```shell